Bizboard/arva-js/esdoc-res/tutorial.md

 ## Two-way data binding

-Data can go two way.
+Data can go two ways.
 An example of data that becomes modified is the value of the [InputSurface](http://localhost:63342/arva-js/docs/class/src/surfaces/InputSurface.js~InputSurface.html).
 ```
     @layout.dock.top()
         .size(undefined, true)